maheshRudra2025/dsa_virtual_lab/README.md

 ## 🔄 Keeping Your Fork Up to Date

-To ensure your forked repository stays in sync with the original `dsa_virtual_lab` project, follow these steps:
+To ensure your forked repository stays in sync with the original `dsa_virtual_lab` project, you must use a specific set of commands.
+A simple `git pull` will not work because it only fetches changes from your personal fork.

+Follow these steps to get the latest changes from the original repository:

 1.  **Add the Original Repository as a Remote (`upstream`)**:
     ```bash